blutorange/Typr.js/README.md

 * `Typr` - main parser, parses the raw data, generates the font object.
 * `Typr.U` - Typr utilities.
 Basic operations with fonts.
 Use it as a guide to write your own utilities.
+* `Typr.U.SVG` - SVG-related utilities, use them only when working with SVG fonts.

 ## Typr